Document belonging to the Greek Mythology Link, a website created by Carlos Parada, author of Genealogical Guide to Greek Mythology

 Humiliating second meeting

 When the company saw Odysseus back, they could not believe their eyes, for they had given him all what he needed to reach Ithaca, or whatever port he might choose.
-Odysseus explained, not without embarrassment, that the reason of his unexpected presence was a rascally crew and a fatal sleep, and added:
+Odysseus explained, not without embarrassment, that the reason of his unexpected presence was a treacherous crew and a fatal sleep, begging:

 "But my friends, won't you put things right for me?
 You easily could."
 (Odysseus to Aeolus 2.
 Homer, Odyssey 10.67).

 With these words, Odysseus was dismissed, and all his protests went for nothing.
-And after leaving Aeolus 2, Odysseus came to the land of the Laestrygonians, where he lost all the ships except his own.
+And after leaving Aeolus 2, Odysseus came to the land of the Laestrygonians, where he lost the fleet except his own ship.

 Family